 Emir Nurmansyah is a senior partner at ABNR and a member of the firm's management board, and is one of the most respected and versatile lawyers in Indonesia today.
-After some

-30 years in legal practice, he is a market-leading lawyer for restructuring and insolvency, project finance and development, banking and finance, corporate/M&A, and foreign direct investment.
+After some 30 years in legal practice, he is a market-leading lawyer for restructuring and insolvency, project finance and development, banking and finance, corporate/mergers and acquisitions (M&A), and foreign direct investment (FDI).
 He also offers extensive experience and expertise in shipping, aviation, and technology, media and telecommunications (TMT).
 Emir holds a law degree from the University of Indonesia and an LLM in international transactions from Bond University, Australia.